nicholasp13/BackBeat/README.md

 Currently a music application engine for Windows 10/11 written in C++.
 Currently implements basic polyphonic synth following the MIDI Manufacturers Association (MMA) DLS Level 1 Specification and the ability to play WAV files with bit depths of 8, 16, 32, 64 and sample rate of 48k.
-Has an example _Sampler_ application for example and testing.
+Has _Sampler_ application for example and testing.

 ## How To Use
 Developed soley on Windows with Visual Studios 2022, other IDEs untested and may not work.
 Set `Sampler` as Startup project to run and make sure to clone recursively.
 If not, use `git submodule update --init` to clone submodules.